nihadev/Tutorial-upload-folder-into-github/README.md

 Step by step to upload folder into github
 ---------------------------------------------------

-1.Download and install git https://git-scm.com/downloads
+1. Download and install git https://git-scm.com/downloads

-2.Open git bash
+2. Open git bash

-3.Run ls
+3. Run ls

-4.Run cd Desktop/
+4. Run cd Desktop/

-5.Run git clone (your address/link of the github repository)
+5. Run git clone (your address/link of the github repository)

-6.Go to desktop open that folder and paste the project folder which you want upload into that folder
+6. Go to desktop open that folder and paste the project folder which you want upload into that folder

-7.Run git status
+7. Run git status

-8.Run git add .
+8. Run git add .

-9.Run git commit -m "Write something here"
+9. Run git commit -m "Write something here"

   **If there is need you to verify your account, do the following;